apache/couchdb/README.md

     curl -X PUT http://foo.example.com:5986/nodes/dbcore@bar.example.com -d {}

-Everything else should be automatic.
+Everything else should be automatic, provided the machines can ping each other and the nodes set the same magic cookie.
+You are advised to change the magic cookie from the default in `rel/etc/vm.args` when on a public network.

 #### Local development cluster